rayhamo98/rayhamo98.github.io/README.md

 # 👋 Hi, I'm Rimon Hamo “Ray”

 ### Professional Summary
 Dynamic and detail-oriented professional with a strong foundation in automotive mechanics, diagnostics, full-stack development, and computer systems.
-Deeply passionate about robotics and artificial intelligence, with a commitment to advancing innovation in these fields through advanced technical skills and problem-solving expertise.
-Aspires to pursue a master’s degree in computer science to drive cutting-edge solutions in AI and robotics, delivering impactful results in technology-driven environments.
+Deeply passionate about robotics and artificial intelligence, with a commitment to advancing innovation through technical expertise, analytical thinking, and creative problem-solving.
+Blending mechanical knowledge with computer science and software development to design intelligent systems that move, sense, and adapt.
+Aspiring to pursue a master’s degree in computer science to drive cutting-edge solutions in AI and robotics, shaping the future of human–machine collaboration and delivering meaningful, technology-driven results.

 ---